Bida

 Bida is a Local Government Area in Niger State, Nigeria and a city on the A124 highway which occupies most of the area.

 The LGA has an area of 51 km2 and a population of 188,181 at the 2006 census.

 The postal code of the area is 912.

-The city
+Geography

 Bida is the second largest city in Niger State with an estimated population of 178,840 (2007).
 It is located southwest of Minna, capital of Niger State, and is a dry, arid town.
+Bida has produced great men and women of substance who have positively had some great impact in the development of Nigeria.

+It is the capital of Nupe kingdom that stretches from the tip of Gurara local government down to river Niger on Jebba North Axis.

+Bida is listed by UNESCO as one of the cultural centers of the world as it housed the famous Masaga, Tswata Mukun, Dokodza bronze and brass industry till date.
+Bida is the only place in the world where the best groundnut crunchy cakes; popularly known as kuli- kuli is made.

 Districts include Katcha, Enagi, Baddeggi, Agaie, Pategi, Lemu, Kutigi, and others.